 This section develops a simple Java applet, providing a graphical user interface to the banking IDL interface.
-The example used builds upon the concepts already introduced in "Writing the Client Application" on page 22.
+The example used builds upon the concepts already introduced in "Writing the Client Application".

 Writing the client applet can be broken down into four sub-steps, each corresponding to a particular demonstration source file, as follows: